onlykey/onlykey.github.io/dev_docs/readme.md

 module.exports.push(require("./plugins/myplugin/myplugin.js"));
 ```

-This will add enable the new app page
+This will add/enable the new app page